Read through all the steps below to determine which actions are relevant for your application to study at the University of Pretoria in 2019/2020.

 (2) MAT: Mathematics.

-- A complete schedule with all the test centres can be found at www.nbt.ac.za.
+- A complete schedule with all the test centers can be found at www.nbt.ac.za.

 The Value-added Questionnaire is only required for applications in the Faculties of Health Sciences and Veterinary Science.